joyeusenoelle/GuideToMastodon/README.md

 ## What happens when someone follows me?

-If someone follows you, you incur a life debt to that person.
-You will be required to lay down your life for that person when they need it.
-Once you've done so, they will unfollow you and, if you survived, you are free to go about your life normally.
+If someone follows you, they will see your posts on their Home timeline and they will be able to see your followers-only posts.
+If you want, you can limit the people who can follow you by clicking on **Edit profile** and selecting **Lock account**, which will allow you to manually approve and reject people who want to follow you.

 ## What if I go over the character limit?